 The story is rolling along, the final trap is sprung and a celebration happens.
 Then there’s a lot of little panels to fit the rest of the story onto the last page and it’s the end already.

-Even the Banquet gets a small panel — about two-thirds of one tier.
+Even the traditional ending banquet gets a small panel — about two-thirds of one tier.

 This story could have used an extra page for a softer denouement.
 (Look, Ma!
 I just used a French story structure term about a French comic!)